mieubrisse/personal-writing/you-need-an-exobrain/post.md

 - I tell it about my day, and what's happening in my life.
 I've asked it to identify patterns and surface perspectives I might not be seeing.
 - When I'm considering blog posts, I talk to it and have me give feedback.
 I ask it to consider points of view I didn't think of.
-- When I have decisions to make, I ask for its help in considering tradeoffs in various scenarios.
+- When I have decisions to make, I ask for its help considering various scenarios and tradeoffs.
-- And when an event has happened, I ask for its help in reflecting and extracting key lessons.
+- And when an event has happened, I ask for help reflecting and extracting key lessons.

 This high-level processing was constrained before LLMs.